 Why do we punch a hole in the corner of The Old Farmer’s Almanac?
 When did it start?
 And what do we do with the punched-out holes?
 These are deep questions.
 Almanac editor Heidi Stonehill gives us the “hole” story!

-Have you ever wondered what the hole drilled in the top left-hand corner of The Old Farmer’s Almanac is doing there?
+There is a hole drilled in the top left-hand corner of the paperback Old Farmer’s Almanac.
+Every wondered why?

 It began in the late 1700s, when we made our earliest Almanacs.
 Readers discovered how useful the Almanac was in their daily lives and wanted it close at hand.
 So, it was a simple matter of taking a nail, punching a hole through the Almanac, tying a string around it, and then hanging it up in a handy spot, such as the barn or kitchen, or even the outhouse.